Table of Contents:

-The moment of inertia of a body about an axis is sometimes represented using the radius of gyration as the imaginary distance from the centroid at which the area of cross section is imagined to be focused at a point in order to obtain the same moment of inertia.
+We can define the radius of gyration as the imaginary distance from the centroid at which the area of cross-section is imagined to be focused at a point in order to obtain the same moment of inertia.
 It is denoted by k.

 I = mk2 (1)

 where I is the moment of inertia and m is the mass of the body